JohnnyLeek1/Java-Game-Engine/README.md

 }
 ```

 There you have it!
-In ~100 lines of code, you have a basic game working with controls basic controls and game audio!
+In ~100 lines of code, you have a simple game working with controls and audio!